 Rhode Island and Portsmouth, N.H., fared as badly as Boston.
-In Portland, the High Tide Storm caused so much damage to wharves and warehouses that merchants didn't recover financially for almost a lifetime, wrote Edward Rowe Snow.
+In Portland, the storm caused so much damage to wharves and warehouses that merchants didn’t recover financially for almost a lifetime, wrote Edward Rowe Snow.

 Snow called the High Tide Storm of 1723 one of the ‘big four’ New England storms.
 They also included the Colonial Hurricane of 1635, the Great September Gale of 1815 and the Hurricane of 1938.